tylerdr/sprinter-site/content/pages/home.md

   - content: brief description
     title: What We Do
   - content: brief description
-    title: How We Do
+    title: How We Do It
   - content: brief description
-    title: Why We Do
+    title: Why We Do It
 meta:
   description: This is a meta description.
   title: Sprinter Consulting